immutable/imx-core-sdk-golang/notes.md

 # Code Generation

-We are using go swagger for public api client code generation.
-See the following link for install and docs https://goswagger.io/install.html
+We are using openapi-generator for public api client code generation.
+See the following github link for info https://github.com/OpenAPITools/openapi-generator